Blog

 Step 4: Start crushing your to-dos!

 Press the “Save” button after adding your task to your list of choice, and you’re all set!
-Now you can start tackling your to-do list.
-Don’t forget to mark your task complete in the bottom right-hand corner once you’re finished.
+Now, you can start tackling your to-do list.
+Don’t forget to mark your task complete in the bottom right-hand corner once you finish it.
 All completed tasks stay on your Google Calendar but will appear crossed out.

 Google Tasks on mobile devices

-Step 1: Open the Google Calendar app on your Android or iPhone.
+Step 1: Open the Google Calendar app on your Android device or iPhone.

 Tap the “+ sign and select “Task.”